Food and water bowls are your top priorities when you’re welcoming a new dog into your home.

 A deep bowl with high edges could make it difficult for your dog to eat or drink, particularly if they’re a smaller breed.

-When a dog leaves their food or doesn’t seem to drink much water, people often assume their pup is feeling under the weather.
+When a dog not drinking water or leaves their food, people often assume their pup is feeling under the weather

 However, the wrong choice of the bowl could be the culprit.